 Usually, hypospadias in a newborn does not cause any pain or difficulty in urination.
 But, if untreated it may cause difficulty in sexual intercourse in the later stages of life.
 Milder cases with a slightly curved penis can cause an abnormal spraying pattern while urination.

-How can Hypospadias be Diagnosed?
+How Can Hypospadias Be Diagnosed?

 It can be detected through an ultrasound of the baby during the third trimester of pregnancy.
 It is slightly visible during the early phase of the second trimester in the anomaly scan but does not provide a clear-cut diagnosis.
-Most of the cases are, however, missed during pregnancy and is only detected on the birth of the child.
+Most of the cases are, however, missed during pregnancy and are only detected on the birth of the child.
 A paediatrician present during or immediately after the delivery, who checks for any congenital defects, usually diagnoses it based on the physiological symptoms.